noavisl/Photo-Editor/README.md

 ![Photo-Editor Logo](images/logo.png)

 ## Overview
-Photo-Editor is a Python-based application for editing images using OpenCV.
-It offers a variety of image processing functions to enhance and manipulate photos.
+Photo-Editor is a Python-based application for editing photos using OpenCV.
+It offers a variety of image processing functions to enhance and manipulate images.

 ## Features
 - **Image Loading and Saving:** Load images from files and save edited images.
 - **Image Filters:** Apply various filters such as grayscale, blur, and edge detection.
 - **Transformations:** Perform transformations like rotation, scaling, and cropping.
-- **Drawing Tools:** Draw shapes, lines, and text on images.
+- **Drawing Tools:** Draw shapes, lines, and text on images, with options for color changes.
+- **Free Drawing:** Draw freely on a blank canvas.

 ![Feature Demo](images/feature_demo.png)